ironmansoftware/powershell-universal/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: PowerShell Universal Feature request
+name: PowerShell Universal Feature Request / Idea 🚀
-about: Suggest an idea for this project
-title: ''
-labels: ['PowerShell Universal', 'enhancement']
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+description: Suggest a new feature or improvement
+labels: PowerShell Universal,enhancement
+body:
+- type: textarea
+  attributes:
+    label: Summary of the new feature / enhancement
+    description: >
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      A clear and concise description of what the problem is that the new feature would solve.
+Try formulating it in user story style (if applicable).

-**Describe the solution you'd like**
+    placeholder: "'As a user I want X so that Y...' with X being the being the action and Y being the value of the action."
+  validations:
+    required: true
+- type: textarea
+  attributes:
+    label: Proposed technical implementation details (optional)
+    placeholder: >
       A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.